Vintage images of America's most historic attractions

 Today the bridge remains a defining feature of San Francisco, carrying more than 100,000 vehicles per day.
 It makes a great subject for photographers too, and it looks particularly enigmatic in this 1940s shot, with a fisherman silhouetted beneath the bridge's expanse.

-Discover the world's tourist attractions that no longer exist
+Now check out these American tourist attractions that no longer exist

 Comments